glauberss2007/DEVOPS-Zabbix-StudyCase/README.md

 There is a [budget example spreadsheet](https://github.com/glauberss2007/zabbix-5-monitor/blob/main/zabbiz_project_budget_example.xlsx) in this repository.

 ## Creating a virtual enveronment using vagrant
-In this step we will use "VAGRANT" to create 1 Linux VM in AWS, another in GCP, a mac ans windows VMs using VirtualBox,
+In this step we will use "VAGRANT" to create 1 Linux VM in virtualbox.

 ### Vagrant
 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.